 Options

-Option I should be chosen by those who are preparing for careers in research and scholarly work or in college or university teaching.
+Option A should be chosen by those who are preparing for careers in research and scholarly work or in college or university teaching.

-This option encourages a wider range of courses than is permissible under Option I.
+This option encourages a wider range of courses than is permissible under Option A.

-- Students must earn a minimum of 30 semester hours of credit in courses representing a major and either one or two minors
+- Students must earn a minimum of 30 credit hours in courses representing a major.
+Minors are optional.

-- Students must complete a master's project of up to 6 hours; the project takes the place of the usual thesis; this brings the degree credit hour total to 36
+- Students must complete a master’s project of 3 credit hours which count toward the overall 30 credit hours; the project takes the place of the usual thesis.

 Courses